#cut50 is a national bipartisan initiative to safely and smartly reduce our incarcerated population by 50 percent over the next 10 years.

 We envision a criminal justice system that recognizes the humanity of the 2.2 million people currently behind bars in America and moves toward compassion and treatment rather than punishment and incarceration.
 With empathy, understanding, and love we can build the political will needed to rectify the damage caused by the incarceration industry on individuals, families and our society.

+Reliance on overly long sentences and tough on crime policies is both morally indefensible and economically unjustifiable.
 For more than three decades, our elected leaders advocated for longer prison sentences and for increasingly minor offenses.

 The media and popular culture created a narrative to support that.
 It drove fear into the heart of every mother, father and elected official in America.
 “Armed Superpredators,” “Willie Horton,” it cried.

 As a result, we sent too many people to prison, for too long, with a disproportionate and highly destructive impact on poor communities and communities of color.
-We now have:

-- More than 70 million people living with some type of criminal record
+- More than 70 million people living with some type of criminal record.

 - 23 million bear the label "convicted felon"